Intrinsic symmetry groups of links with 8 and fewer crossings: Methods and Notation

 We started from the excellent table of oriented alternating links provided by Cerf~\cite{cerf}.
 Cerf considers the effect of reversing orientations of components of her links, but does not compute the effect of permutations.
 Our more detailed calculation does not depend on this information, so our paper also provides a check on Cerf's symmetry calculations.
 For alternating links, we have kept component numbers and orientations consistent with her table.
 For nonalternating links, we use component numbers and orientations consistent with those of Doll and Hoste~\cite{MR1094946}.
 Like Cerf, Doll and Hoste considered the effect of reversing the orientation of individual components of these links, but not the effect of permutations of components.
 We note that these component numbers and orientations are \emph{not} consistent with those used in~\texttt{SnapPea}.
 The component numbers and orientations in~\texttt{SnapPea} seem to have been chosen arbitrarily sometime in the $1980s$ by Joe Christy when he digitized the Rolfsen table~\cite{nmemail}.

-We note that it is possible to calculate $\Sigma(L)$ directly from $\Sym(L)$ for certain classes of links (cf. Exercise 16.12 in \cite{bs} for algebraic links).
-For hyperbolic links, it is known that the symmetries of $L$ are realized by isometries of the complete hyperbolic structure on $S^3 - L$, and Weeks and Henry computed these isometries by showing that they are combinatorial symmetries of a canonical ideal triangulation of the complement~\cite{MR1164115,MR1241189} and constructing these triangulations and symmetries using the computer program~\texttt{SnapPea}.
-We used \texttt{SnapPea} to compute $\Sym(L)$ for all hyperbolic links of 8 and fewer crossings.
-Then, using the Python interface provided by \texttt{SnapPy} we explicitly computed the image of $\pi:\MCG(S^3,L) \rightarrow \MCG(S^3) \cross \MCG(L)$ to verify our calculations.
+To check our results against the \texttt{SnapPea} calculations, we used the Python interface provided by \texttt{SnapPy} to compute the image of $\pi:\MCG(S^3,L) \rightarrow \MCG(S^3) \cross \MCG(L)$.
 The results agreed\footnote{We had to redraw several links where the component numbering and orientation given by default in~\texttt{SnapPea} differed from our choice of numbering and orientation to make the groups agree.
 The default link data in~\texttt{SnapPea} results in several cases in subgroups conjugate to those we give below.} with the tables we give below, meaning that our results serve as an independent verification of \texttt{SnapPea}'s accuracy for these links.
-While recomputing our data in this way was interesting, it does not tell the whole story.
-For instance, \texttt{SnapPea}'s results do not give any insight into how to explicitly construct the (often complicated) isotopies required to actually realize a given element of $\Sigma(L)$.

 Finally, some notational comments: we henceforth use the term `link' to refer to a prime, multicomponent link unless otherwise indicated.
 We use the Rolfsen notation for links but provide the Thistlethwaite notation as well in our summary tables (Tables~\ref{tab:2bylink}, \ref{tab:3symm}, and \ref{tab:4symm}).